-On the Northeast side of the garden is Nanyang lake which showcases a 5.6-metre-tall man-made waterfall and artificial wetlands.
+On the northeast side of the garden is Nanyang Lake, which has a 5.6-metre-tall man-made waterfall and artificial wetlands.
 Plants are used in the water filtration system to help remove pollutants.
 There are also boardwalks here to spot fish in the lake and to cross over to the fitness stations.

 Getting to Yunnan Garden at NTU

 For drivers, the nearest parking to Yunnan Garden at NTU is at Block 26, Hall 4.
 If you would like to visit Chinese Heritage Centre as well, park at carpark Q near the hard-to-miss Hive building.
 Do take note that visits to Chinese Heritage Centre are by appointment only.

 For residents in Jurong West, they can cross a bridge from Block 910, Jurong West for a stroll to Yunnan Garden across the PIE.